|

 humiliating.

-Then one day I got a letter.
-A kid doesn't get a lot of mail on the
+kid doesn't get a lot of mail on the

 farm, unless he sends for an autograph from Lassie and Tommy Rettig, which